$39 Find Cheap Flights from Orlando to Canada

 The average price of all round-trip flights from Orlando Airport to Canada clicked on KAYAK for each day over the last 12 months.

 When flying from Orlando to Canada, you should consider leaving on a Thursday and avoid Sundays if you are looking for the best rates.
-For your return to Orlando, you’ll find the best rates on Mondays and the most expensive ones on Saturdays.
+For your return to Orlando, you’ll find the best rates on Tuesdays and the most expensive ones on Saturdays.

 How far in advance should I book a flight from Orlando Airport to Canada?